Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx512-instruction-to-make-the-fastest-phrase-search-algo.md

 do not | 0.1826 | 0.1826 | 1.4025 | 1.7531 | 534453 | 541560 | 7.6807x
 $3,000 | 0.0037 | 0.0039 | 1.6308 | 2.0385 | 12494 | 13006 | 440.7568x
 {% endhighlight_lowest_value_in_row %}

+# Final thoughts
+We beated Meilisearch in 49/53 queries and we got from 1.5x up to 1600x performance increase, so if I had to say I'm more than happy with the final results.

+Probably with one of two new optimization ideas we could beat Meilisearch in 53/53, but at this point I'm kinda tired of the project/out of ideas.

+Also I'm very happy with the performance of the simd algo when compared to the naive version.

+I hope you enjoyed the ride. <3